No Credit Score? No Problem!

 - Alternative credit can be: cell phone bills, utility bills, insurance that’s paid monthly or quarterly (but not payroll deducted), school tuition, child care, or rent payments.

 How do I prepare for the underwriting process?

-- With no credit score available, an underwriter will go through all of your documentation to establish a history of payments for alternative credit.
+- With no credit score available, an underwriter will review all of your documentation to establish a history of payments for alternative credit.

 - Don’t look for quick answers during this process.
 It can take about three times longer than a normal borrower file and sometimes additional documentation will be requested.